learning-thing/r3d/README.md

 - `void R3D_DrawModelEx(const R3D_Model* model, Vector3 position, float scale)`
 - `void R3D_DrawModelPro(const R3D_Model* model, Vector3 position, Vector3 rotationAxis, float rotationAngle, Vector3 scale)`

-These functions work like raylib’s but differ internally.
-The only visible difference is that they don’t take a tint.
-This is due to implementation details, but you can still set the color in your material’s albedo map.
+These functions work like raylibâ€™s but differ internally.
+The only visible difference is that they donâ€™t take a tint.
+This is due to implementation details, but you can still set the color in your materialâ€™s albedo map.

-Otherwise, the types used are the same as in raylib, so you can load them directly with raylib, here’s an example:
+Otherwise, the types used are the same as in raylib, so you can load them directly with raylib, hereâ€™s an example:

 ```c
 Model model = LoadModel("model.obj");